How to read your meter

 When you buy gasoline, you are charged by the gallon.
 When you buy electricity, the three main components of your bill – distribution, transmission and supply — are charged in cents per kilowatt-hour (kWh).
 One kWh is how much electricity it takes to light one 100-watt bulb for 10 hours.

-Advanced digital meters will put more
+Digital meters put more

 information in the hands of our customers,

 meters, digital meters measure how much electricity you use.
 The main